E. J. Bellocq: Death and legacy

+In late September 1949, at the age of seventy-six, Bellocq collapsed on Baronne Street and sustained a head wound.
+He was taken to Charity Hospital, where he was unable to provide information to doctors.
+He was subsequently transferred to Mercy Hospital, where his brother Leo was identified as next of kin.
+He died there of cerebral arteriosclerosis, diabetes, obesity, concussion, senility, and old age.
+He was buried on 4 October 1949 in the family tomb at Saint Louis Cemetery No. 3 in New Orleans.

+Following his death, a notary examined his safe deposit box, which contained no will, along with a locket, diamond rings with Tiffany settings, broken watches, jewellery, and a rosary.
+His apartment contained broken furniture and damaged photographic equipment.
+The Storyville glass negatives were not listed in the succession, as the images were considered pornographic and illegal at the time.
+Leo Bellocq was his sole heir.
+The negatives eventually made their way to Sal Ruiz's antique shop, and later to Larry Borenstein, who stored them in deteriorated conditions behind Preservation Hall.
+Some of the plates sustained water damage during Hurricane Betsy.
+In 1967, photographer Lee Friedlander acquired the plates and began printing from them.
+In 1970, a show of Friedlander's posthumous prints on gold tone printing out paper from Bellocq's 8" x 10" glass negatives were mounted by curator John Szarkowski at the Museum of Modern Art in Manhattan.
+A more extensive collection of Friedlander's prints, entitled Bellocq: Photographs from Storyville, was published with an introduction by Susan Sontag in 1996.

 The E. J. Bellocq Gallery of Photography at Louisiana Tech University is named in his honor.

 The Storyville photographs

 All the photographs are portraits of women.
 Some are nude, some dressed, others posed as if acting a mysterious narrative.
 Many of the negatives were badly damaged, in part deliberately, which encouraged speculation.
 Many of the faces had been scraped out; whether this was done by Bellocq, his Jesuit priest brother who inherited them after E. J.'s death or someone else is unknown.
 Bellocq is the most likely candidate, since the damage was done while the emulsion was still wet.
 In a few photographs the women wore masks.

 Some prints made by Bellocq have since surfaced.
 These are far more conventional than the prints made by Friedlander.

 The Storyville photographs not only serve as a record of the prostitutes, but also the interiors of the businesses that housed them.